moovweb/open-tritium/README.md

 5. Run Tritium

-You should now have a trit file in your /tritium_oss/trit directory.
+You should now have a compiled trit file in your /tritium_oss/trit directory.
 Run by passing in the path to any tritium script and an html file to transform.
+Currently the driver emits the transformations to STDOUT, and can be piped into other functions.

 `./trit main.ts input.html`

+The compiled binary can be used to transform HTML with any functions found in /mixers/tritium/lib.
+We have provided the primary functions at the core of the language.
+Why not try writing your own?